containers/podman-desktop/website/docs/proxy/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Installing and using Podman Desktop and Podman in a restricted environment
+# Installing in a restricted environment

 In a restricted environment you might face the following challenges: